Protocol v1

 window = cutoff_timestamp − hackathon.start_timestamp elapsed = clamp(now − start_timestamp, 0, window) mult_bps = 15_000 − floor(5_000 × elapsed / window) // 15000 → 10000 shares = floor(amount × mult_bps / 10_000)

-The multiplier decreases linearly from 1.5× at the hackathon start to 1.0× at the cutoff.
+The multiplier decreases linearly from 1.5× at the project submission to 1.0× at the cutoff.
 Stakers who commit early receive proportionally more shares for the same USDC amount.

 Example